Economy of Gujarat: Automobiles

 in Gujarat is still at a relatively nascent stage, and contributes to about 5% of the country’s total automotive output.important players in the region include Asia Motor Works, Atul Auto, Munjal Auto India Ltd. and Electrotherm.
 Rajkot district is the largest cluster for the production of auto components and diesel engines in the state.
 Gujarat has offered several incentives to Suzuki Motors to set up an export-oriented unit for production and export of its popular models including the A-Star.
 The state would assist the company in setting up railway links from its production unit to Mundra Port.

 After Tata Motors relocated the Nano manufacturing plant to Sanand, a small town near Ahmedabad, Gujarat has emerged as a car manufacturing hub.
-Major multinational automobile companies like Suzuki Motor, Ford India, Honda, MG Motor and Hero MotoCorp have plants in operation in Gujarat.
+Major multinational automobile companies like Suzuki Motor, Honda, JSW MG Motor and Hero MotoCorp have plants in operation in Gujarat.
 Gujarat also leads in upcoming hybrid and electric vehicle manufacturing facilities.
-Suzuki, in partnership with Denso and Toshiba, is building a lithium ion battery manufacturing facility at a cost of 1700 crore.
-Suzuki is planning to launch electric cars as well as electric bikes by 2020.
+Suzuki, in partnership with Denso and Toshiba, is building a lithium-ion battery manufacturing facility at a cost of 1700 crore.
+Suzuki is planning to start manufacturing electric cars at their Gujarat plant from 2025.
 The India-based JSW Group has signed an agreement to invest Rs 4000 crore to promote manufacturing electric vehicles in the state, which includes vehicle manufacturing, production of batteries, and storage solutions.
-MG Motors, a subsidiary of China's largest automobile company SAIC Motors, has bought General Motors' manufacturing facility in Halol, Gujarat, and is planning to start production by 2019.
-Tata Motors is also planning to produce electric cars from its Sanand plant.
+MG Motors, a subsidiary of China's largest automobile company SAIC Motors bought General Motors' manufacturing facility in Halol, Gujarat and started production in 2019.
+Tata Motors also produces electric cars from its Sanand plant.

 Banking and finance

 Gujarat has one of the best banking networks in the country and the banking business in the state is well supported by the thriving trade, commerce and industries.

 The country’s first international financial services centre (IFSC) at Gujarat International Finance-Tec City (GIFT City) in Gandhinagar, when American multinational IBM inaugurated the IBM Software Labs at GIFT-IFSC.
 Conceptualized a decade and half ago as an IFSC, the pace of growth, participation and investment at GIFT City has seen unprecedented growth in the past three years.

-Institutions such as Bank of America,Standard Chartered Bank, Hongkong & Shanghai Bank Corporation Ltd, Citibank NA, Barclays Bank, Deutsche Bank, and JPMorgan Chase Bank National Association have set up IFSC Banking Units (IBUs) in GIFT city,Gujarat.By January 2021, the total banking transactions already reached $51 billion at GIFT IFSC.
+Institutions such as Bank of America, Standard Chartered Bank, Hongkong & Shanghai Bank Corporation Ltd, Citibank NA, Barclays Bank, Deutsche Bank, and JPMorgan Chase Bank National Association have set up IFSC Banking Units (IBUs) in GIFT city, Gujarat.
+By January 2021, the total banking transactions already reached $51 billion at GIFT IFSC.
 With GIFT City offering opportunities to foreign banks to book India-linked offshore businesses, more players are setting foot in Gujarat.

 The following are the list of Banks based in Gujarat.

-Pharmaceuticals and Chemicals
+Pharmaceuticals and chemicals

 Gujarat is ranked number one in the pharmaceutical industry in India, with a 33% share in drug manufacturing and 28% share in drug exports.
 The state has 130 USFDA certified drug manufacturing facilities.
 Ahmedabad and Vadodara are considered as pharmaceutical hubs as there are many big and small pharma companies established in these cities.